-I highly suggest to give it a try and cycle around the surrounding areas of Keukenhof gardens so you can fully immerse yourself in the Dutch way of life.
+I highly suggest giving it a try and cycling around the surrounding areas of Keukenhof gardens so you can fully immerse yourself in the Dutch way of life.

 Near the Keukenhof garden windmill, you can find the Whisper boat tours to and around the tulip fields around Keukenhof gardens.
 The boat tour typically run for 45 minutes.

-You can book your tickets to this boat tours just in front of the windmill, for €8.00 for adults and €4.00 for Child (age 4-11), and Child ( age 3 and younger) are free.
+You can book your tickets to these boat tours just in front of the windmill, for €8.00 for adults and €4.00 for Children (age 4-11), and Children ( age 3 and younger) are free.

-Located outside the Keukenhof gardens, the Keukenhof castle and its grounds are also worth visiting for its different historical exhibits and beautiful gardens.
+Located outside the Keukenhof gardens, the Keukenhof castle and its grounds are also worth visiting for their different historical exhibits and beautiful gardens.

 Have you been to Keukenhof gardens too?

 Special thanks to Keukenhof Garden PR Team for welcoming us to feature the Keukenhof gardens.
-Some images provided by the Keukenhof gardens for this featured collaboration.
-Words and opinion on this article are my own.
+Some images are provided by the Keukenhof gardens for this featured collaboration.
+The words and opinions in this article are my own.